bryceshirley/iris-gpubench/docs/work_to_do.md

 - Investigate how the sciml-bench outputs the types of cores in use (ie Tensor cores) and include this in the collected metrics.
 - Edit The way "Carbon Forcast (gCO2/kWh)" is computed so that the program checks the Forcast every 30 mins (or less) and computes an average at the end.
 (Another way to do this would be to multiply the energy consumed each 30 mins (or time interval) by the Forecast for that time and then add them together for a more accurate result.
 This way we could also give live power updates)
 - Add dependabot to github actions
+- An idea for the future would be for Iris Users to integrate this benchmark into there continuous integration and on pull request test there codes gpu's performance if the performance is reduced by say 5% the test would fail and the pull request rejected.

 ---